SMURF1

 E3 ubiquitin-protein ligase SMURF1 is an enzyme that in humans is encoded by the SMURF1 gene.
+The SMURF1 Gene encodes a protein with a size of 757 amino acids and the molecular mass of this protein is 86114 Da.

 Function

-This gene encodes a ubiquitin ligase that is specific for receptor-regulated SMAD proteins in the bone morphogenetic protein (BMP) pathway.
+Smad ubiquitination regulatory factor 1 (Smurf1) is part of a gene that encodes a ubiquitin ligase and is specific for receptor-regulated SMAD proteins in the bone morphogenetic protein (BMP) pathway.

 A similar protein in Xenopus is involved in embryonic pattern formation.
 Alternative splicing results in multiple transcript variants encoding different isoforms.
 An additional transcript variant has been identified, but its full length sequence has not been determined.